alkhalifas/Towards-Transparency-in-Black-Box-Models/README.md

-# Towards Transparency in Black-Box Models: Investigating Methods in Explainability for AI Systems
+# Towards Transparency in Black-Box Models: A Brief Review of Methods in Explainability for AI Systems

 ## Author
 **Saleh Alkhalifa**